zavgorodnii/pentagi-taxonomy/README.md

 **Q: What if I need a new field type?**
 A: Edit `codegen/shared/validator.py` to add the type, then update all language generators and templates.

-**Q: Can I use this for other domains (not pentesting)?**
-A: Absolutely!
-The framework is domain-agnostic.
-Just modify the entity definitions for your use case.

 ---

 For questions or issues, please open a GitHub issue or contact the maintainers.